SF-WDI-LABS/tunely-angular/docs/sprint2.md

 name=Marble+House&textinput=The+Knife&releaseDate=2006&genres=electronica%2C+synth+pop%2C+trip+hop
 ```

+1. Clear the form after getting the data.

 ## Step 3:

 Let's add a post route on the server now.
 We already know that POST is used to create a new resource.
 If we're following good conventions we'll use the same URL that we did to retrieve all the albums.